-It's the last week of working in the rehearsal room for TEENAGE DICK, and the focus is on refining and enriching the actors' work before they move into the theatre next week: adding layers to characters and relationships, getting punches exactly right, building the rhythm of the whole play precisely.
+It’s the last week of working in the rehearsal room for TEENAGE DICK, and the focus is on refining and enriching the actors’ work before they move into the theatre next week: adding layers to characters and relationships, getting punches exactly right, building the rhythm of the whole play precisely.
 This must be completed before moving onto the stage because for several days next week, the focus will be entirely on the technical aspects and not on the actors.
-Our Fresh Eyes were in the room on Saturday, to observe these final hours in the rehearsal room.

 Over the Break, Unto the Breach